chainer/chainer/docs/source/tutorial/train_loop.rst

 Let's use the saved model to classify a new image.
 In order to load the trained model parameters, we need to perform the following two steps:

-1. Instantiate the same network as what you trained and obtained the saved weights from.
+1. Instantiate the same network as what you trained
-2. Overwrite all parameters in the model instance with the saved using the :meth:`~chainer.serializers.load_npz` function.
+2. Overwrite all parameters in the model instance with the saved weights using the :meth:`~chainer.serializers.load_npz` function.

 Once the model is restored, it can be used to predict image labels on new input data.